One-Pot Lentils + Quinoa with Spinach

 - Serve with a drizzle of olive oil, fresh herbs and grated cashews.

 This post was sponsored by the awesome folks Bob's Red Mill!
-They're lentils are Make sure to check out their entire line of products – there's tons of amazing gluten-free options.
+Their lentils are Make sure to check out their entire line of products – there are tons of amazing gluten-free options.
 Thank you for supporting the brands that I am passionate about, it allows me to continue to produce these recipes for you!

 New to cooking quinoa?
 Grab your FREE Quinoa Starter Guide!